citizenfx/natives/FIRE/StartScriptFire.md

 Starts a fire:
 xyz: Location of fire
 maxChildren: The max amount of times a fire can spread to other objects.
 Must be 25 or less, or the function will do nothing.
 isGasFire: Whether or not the fire is powered by gasoline.

+Note: It seems that sometimes this function stops the execution of a script until you are near the fire.
 ```

 ## Parameters